skip to main content

 Convertible Debt Conversion Date

-Consider John who received restricted stock as compensation from his QSB eligible company in 2011.
-It has a cliff vesting schedule that vests 100% after four years.
-Because John did not make an 83(b) election within 30 days of the grant date for his restricted stock, his holding period for QSB purposes only starts upon receipt of the fully vested shares four years later in 2015!
-For company founders and early employees, making an early 83(b) election can be very important in the right circumstances and beneficial for QSBS purposes.
+Consider John, who received restricted stock as compensation from a QSBS-eligible company in 2019 with a four-year cliff vesting schedule.
+Since John did not file an 83(b) election within 30 days of the grant date, his QSBS holding period only began when the shares fully vested in 2023!
+For founders and early employees, making an early 83(b) election, when appropriate, can be critical to start the holding period earlier and maximize QSBS tax advantages.

 Acquisition by a Non-QSB Company

-Continuing the previous example, John’s company is acquired by a non-QSB eligible public company in 2019 (4 years after his restricted stock vested in 2015).
+Continuing the previous example, assume John’s company is acquired by a non-QSB eligible public company in 2027 (4 years after his restricted stock vested in 2023).
 The shares are worth $5 per share at the time of acquisition.
-John holds the stock an additional year and sells the public company’s shares for $10 per share.
-John’s gain on the sale qualifies for the QSB exemption, but only up to the $5 per share value at the acquisition date.
-John owes capital gains taxes for any gain above the $5 acquisition price.
+John holds the public company stock one more year and sells the public company’s shares for $10 per share.
+John’s gain on the sale qualifies for the QSBS exclusion, but only up to the $5 per share value at the acquisition date.
+He owes capital gains taxes on the additional $5 gain.

 Redemptions of QSB Stock